zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Design-Rationale.rst

-The Merkle Patricia tree/trie, previously envisioned by Alan Reiner and implemented in the Ripple protocol, is the primary data structure of Ethereum, and is used to store all account state, as well as transactions and receipts in each block.
+The Merkle Patricia tree/trie, previously envisioned by Alan Reiner and implemented in the Ripple protocol, is the primary data structure of Expanse, and is used to store all account state, as well as transactions and receipts in each block.
 The MPT is a combination of a `Merkle tree <https://en.wikipedia.org/wiki/Merkle_tree>`__ and `Patricia tree <https://en.wikipedia.org/wiki/Radix_tree>`__, taking the